gvwilson/sdxpy/en/src/tester/index.md

 [% inc file="docstring.out" %]

+Instead of (ab)using docstrings like this, we can add attributes of our own to test functions.
+Let's say that if a function has an attribute called `skip` with the value `True` then the function is to be skipped, while if it has an attribute called `fail` whose value is `True` then the test is expected to fail.
+Our tests become:

+[% inc file="attribute.py" keep="tests" %]

+We can write a helper function called `classify` to classify tests.
+Note that it uses `hasattr` to check if an attribute is present before trying to get its value:

+[% inc file="attribute.py" keep="classify" %]

+Finally,
+our test runner becomes:

+[% inc file="attribute.py" keep="run" %]

-## Mock Objects
+## Mock Objects {: #tester-mock}

 We can do more than look up functions: we can change them to make testing easier.
 For example,
-if our test relies on the time of day, we can temporarily replace the real `time.time` function with one that returns a specific value.
+if the function we want to test uses the time of day, we can temporarily replace the real `time.time` function with one that returns a specific value so we know what result to expect
-Similarly,
-if a test needs data from a database, we can temporarily replace the function that gets the data with one that returns a small, constant dataset that has exactly the properties our test wants.
+([%fixme figure tester-mock-time %]):

+[% inc file="mock_time.py" %]

-Temporary replacements like this are called [%g mock_object "mock objects" %] because they mimic the essential behavior of the real objects in the program.
-We usually use objects even if the thing we're replacing is a function;
+Temporary replacements like this are called [%g mock_object "mock objects" %] because we usually use objects even if the thing we're replacing is a function.
-we can do this because Python lets us create objects that can be called just like functions by defining a `__call__` method:
+We can do this because Python lets us create objects that can be "called" just like functions.
+If an object `obj` has a `__call__` method, then `obj(…)` is automatically turned into `obj.__call__(…)`.
+For example,
+the code below defines a class `Adder` whose instances add a constant to ther input:

 [% inc pat="callable.*" fill="py out" %]

-Let's create a class that:
+Let's create a reusable mock object class that:

 1.  defines a `__call__` method so that instances can be called like functions;